Ozmus/Asclepius/voiceOfAsclepius/records/README.md

 Records will be saved in here.
-After speech to text, they will be deleted.
+After merging, they will be deleted and merged pcm file is moved into a directory named member id.